RU09342-F18/lab-1-gpio-CSatriale/Multiple Blink/README.md

 * MSP4305529

 ## README
 The code is optimized to work on two different processors.
 The MSP430F5529 and MSP430G2553.
 The code utilizes a while loop which is always true and therefore runs the for loop nested in the while loop.
 The first command toggles the led, then a for loop toggles the second led 10 times before continuing through the loop.
+This effect creates two different rates of blinking LED1 and LED2.
 The next for loop delays the processor so nothing changes.

 ## Extra Work
 When you take a look at the development boards, you are limited to what is built into the platform.